Skin Lifting from Waxing | The Complete Guide

 This could include not charging for the appointment or sending a follow-up card, for example.
 No matter what you think that the skin lifting was a result of, use your best judgment in how you'd like to proceed in a way that aligns with your salon policy and client waiver.

-Here is an example of a client waiver form that could be located on your website and required to be signed in order to book.
+Here is an example of a client waiver form that could be located on your website and must be signed to book.
 Feel free to use this as a template to create your own.

-Since you always want your clients, yourself, and your businesses to be safe, keep your bases covered, with training for yourself and your staff on what to do for a wax burn, and see about having a salon policy and client waiver in place in the event of skin lifting from waxing.
+Since you always want your clients, yourself, and your businesses to be safe, keep your bases covered.
+Thoroughly train yourself and your staff on what to do for a wax burn, and see about having a salon policy and client waiver in place in the event of skin lifting from waxing.